dodoseung/dodoseung/README.md

-- 👋 Hi, I’m @dodoseung
+- 👋 Hi, I’m Seungwon Do
 - 👀 I’m interested in a human-computer interaction research
 - 🌱 I’m currently learning a deep reinforcement leaning with a single and multi agent
 - 💞️ I’m looking to collaborate on a research